-- Examine the nature of the counseling relationship - Describe, understand, and apply the major foundational ideas in counseling - To develop and apply basic counseling skills (e.g., questioning, encouraging, paraphrasing, and summarizing) - To understand the impact of the counselor-client relationship and the role of personal and social responsibility - To develop culturally sensitive interviewing and counseling skills for individuals of culturally diverse backgrounds (i.e., race, ethnicity, social class, religion, disability, sexual orientation, etc.)
+- Examine the nature of the counseling relationship - Describe, understand, and apply the major foundational ideas in counseling - Apply basic counseling skills (e.g., questioning, encouraging, paraphrasing, and summarizing) - Articulate the impact of the counselor-client relationship and the role of personal and social responsibility - Demonstrate culturally sensitive counseling skills for individuals of culturally diverse backgrounds (i.e., race, ethnicity, socioeconomic status, religion, disability, gender, sexual orientation, etc.)

-CMC-622 COUNSELING THEORIES II
+CMC-622 POSTMODERN THEORIES OF COUNSELING

-This course will link the theoretical foundations and perspectives of counseling theory (obtained in Counseling Theories I) to their application in the practice of counseling.
-Learners will use their knowledge of the principles and history of modern counseling theories to understand the use of such theories with the counseling profession.
+This course will build on knowledge acquired in Foundational Theories of Counseling (CMC-610) and Principles and Techniques of Counseling (CMC-620).
+Learners will integrate the principles of counseling and postmodern theories with an emphasis on the subjective meaning to the lived experiences of diverse populations.
 The course will allow students to engage in the practical application of clinical techniques and review and practice skills related to identified theories.
 An emphasis will be placed upon cultural humility to promote a cultural context that is inclusive of gender, race, ethnicity, class, sexual orientation, ability, and age.
-Prerequisite: Permission of director.